irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Exporting Backup

-This details how to export a backup of a virtual machine or Container Template:
+This details how to export a backup of a virtual machine or VM Template:

 1. On the left-hand side of the web interface, select the target storage which contains the backup you wish to export (i.e. `local`).